idearium/cli/README.md

 ### Kubernetes configuration

 You can supply a Kubernetes configuration.
-The configuration allows you to define contexts and namespaces for each environment your project supports.
+The configuration allows you to define contexts and namespaces for each environment your project supports, along with Kubernetes locations which describe the Kubernetes objects to deploy.
 Here is an example kubernetes configuration:

 ```JavaScript
 'use strict';